 First thing is first, you need to create a Google account (it’s free), visit this link here if you do not have one already.
 You need to do this first before moving forward with the other steps.

-After you select “Your Places” you will be redirected to another page, click on “Maps” in the top right hand side of the menu.
+After you select “Your Places” you will be redirected to another page, click on “Maps” in the top right-hand side of the menu.
 Do not freak out if you don’t see anything.
-Since you haven’t created any maps like I have, it will be empty.
+Since you haven’t created any maps as I have, it will be empty.
 Don’t worry, we are going to make one!

 Look at the bottom of the menu and select “Create Map.”
-After you made the selection you will be lead to un untitled map with an empty menu where the name and description are missing.
+After you made the selection you will be led to an untitled map with an empty menu where the name and description are missing.

 Choose “Untitled Map” and immediately after a text box will appear in the middle of the screen.
 Give your map a name and put any description you like.
 Tada, you just created your first map on your Google Maps trip planner.